Thank You for printing!

 Tips for Travellers

 Warning!
 Do not swim here.
 Lot of people have lost lives trying to swim here.
 Earlier, there was a board with statistics of life lost who tried swimming here.
+Don't get fooled by the apparently peaceful waters here.
 Do not go deeper into the waters, as the sea gets deeper quickly, and also the water currents get stronger.

 Although the lifeguards have saved several lives there are instances of lives lost [1].
 So, better not to swim.
 Do not get into deep waters, or go too forward in the water.
 Have fun in the shallow waters along the beach, be safe.